|

 mild except during the full or new moon.
 Periods of calm give way to strong

-Alternate sites are chosen when such conditions exist, often at
+Alternate sites were chosen when such conditions exist, often at

 unexplored regions.